 4.)Teach Assertiveness— Passive responses like moving to another part of the room, or walking away just encourage a bully more.
 Assertive responses like a strong comeback or a non-emotional stare are much more powerful.
 They teach a bully not to mess with your kid.
 Set your child up with a few verbal responses they can give when someone says something mean to them.

 5.)
 Use Body Language — Verbal responses only go so far if your child is hiding behind their coat or hair when saying it, or crying through their words.
 This stuff is hard but your child needs to try to fake it for a few minutes.
 Showing emotion tells the bully they are getting to your child, which only encourages them.
-Body language needs to be strong to accompany the response, things like making eye contact, keeping calm, staying at an appropriate distance, and using the bully’s name, can all have a powerful impact.
+Body language needs to be strong to accompany the response.
+Actions like making eye contact, keeping calm, staying at an appropriate distance, and using the bully’s name can all have a powerful impact.

-It is hard to teach your child that they have to put on a strong face when all they want to do is tear up and run to the bathroom, but these skills will help them in life as they continue to face difficult situations.
+It is hard to teach your child that they have to put on a strong face when all they want to do is tear up and run to the bathroom.
+But these skills will help them in life as they continue to face difficult situations.
 Let them know it is ok to cry and express that emotion to a trusted friend or adult after they leave the bully.
-Seeking help from a licensed counselor can also help with coping and managing situations.
+YOU can read more about how to stand up to bullies in this book,’ I Can Stand Up to Bullies’.
+Or, you may seek help from a licensed counselor who can also help with coping and managing situations.

 Start Feeling Better Now